Guyra Snowfalls

 An upper

-level pool of cold air moved over the Northern Tablelands during the morning generating
+level pool of cold air moved over the Northern Tablelands during the morning

 9th